How Wide is a Full Size Bed? 7 Key Facts You Must Know

 What are the exact dimensions of a standard king size bed?

-A standard king size bed measures 76 inches wide by 80 inches long.
-Refer to this king size bed dimensions guide for a full comparison.
+A standard king measures 76 inches wide by 80 inches long.
+This king size bed dimensions guide uses those measurements for all comparisons.

 How does a California king differ from a standard king?

-A California king is 72 inches wide and 84 inches long, making it narrower but longer than a standard king.
+A California king is 72 inches wide and 84 inches long, trading 4 inches of width for 4 inches of extra length.

 Is a split king the same size as a standard king?

-What room size is recommended for a king size bed?
+What room size is recommended for a king bed?

-Are king size beds more expensive than queen size beds?
+Are king size beds more expensive than queens?